 Then you tear down much of the old building and get a decent architect in to design you a new one.
-Batthyány, veteran of Turkish wars and the Viceroy of Croatia for the Habsburgs, picked a certain Johann Bernhard Fischer von Erlach to put up his townhouse.
+Batthyány, veteran of Turkish wars and the Viceroy of Croatia for the Habsburgs, picked (as far as we can tell) a certain Johann Bernhard Fischer von Erlach to put up his townhouse.

-(Salomon Kleiner (drawer), Johann August Corvinus (copper engraver), Johann Andreas d. Ä. Pfeffel (publisher), “Prospect deß Gräffl: Pahtianischen Palatii” (Palais Batthyány-Schönborn, Renngasse), from: Wahrhafte und genaue Abbildung (…), 2.
-Teil, Abb.
-23, 1725, Wien Museum.
-Excerpt from the original reproduced with permission under the terms of the CC0 licence)
+(Salomon Kleiner (drawer), Johann August Corvinus (copper engraver), Johann Andreas d. Ä. Pfeffel (publisher), “Prospect deß Gräffl: Pahtianischen Palatii” (Palais Batthyány-Schönborn, Renngasse), 1725, Wien Museum Inv.-Nr.
+105765/59.
+Excerpt reproduced with permission under the terms of the CC0 licence)

 Unsurprisingly, Fischer von Erlach did a pretty decent job with the palais.
 After all, this was a man whose portfolio includes such iconic Viennese buildings as Schönbrunn Palace and the Karlskirche church.

 Batthyány’s widow sold the palais a few years later to Count Friedrich Karl Schönborn.
 And so we have the origin of the name for this beautiful late Baroque building that has survived world wars and regime changes largely intact.